open-telemetry/opentelemetry-specification/specification/logs/api.md

 It is provided for application developers to emit structured log recors (e.g. custom events).

-Languges MAY provide a seperate Logs Bridge API if they need different ergonimics for consumers that are building log appenders/bridges.
+Languges MAY provide a separate Logs Bridge API if they need different ergonimics for consumers that are building log appenders/bridges.

 The Logs API consist of these main components: